alyakin314/alyakin314.github.io/index.md

 in Computer Science and Applied Mathematics and Statistics.
 During my undergraduate I was fortunate to be advised by [Suchi Saria](https://suchisaria.jhu.edu/).
+My Senior Honors Thesis title was on the _Motif Discovery in the Irregularly Sampled Time Series Data_.

 I consider myself a frequentist in philosophy, but a Bayesian in practice.